Bagaš noble family

-The Bagaš family (Багаш, Pagases) was a Serbian noble family family that served the Serbian Kingdom and Empire.
+The Bagaš family (Багаш, Pagases) was a Serbian noble family that served the Serbian Kingdom and Empire.

 History

 The word Bagaš is derived from the Old Slavic measurement with the same name.

 The family hailed from Kastoria.
 Some scholars believe that the Bagaš family was originally from Vranje in Serbia while some other scholars believe that historical sources do not confirm it.
 Some scholars believe the Bagaš family was of Vlach origin.